Do you want to help your child achieve their dream of getting into medical or dental school?

 Your child typically needs an ATAR in the high 90s, meaning that they will need to be in the top few percentiles of their year group academically.
-Furthermore, they will need to obtain a high score (usually 90+ percentile) in the University Clinical Aptitude Test (UCAT), as well as presenting themselves immaculately at an interview.
+Furthermore, they will need to obtain a high score (usually 90+ percentile) in the University Clinical Aptitude Test (UCAT), as well as presenting themselves immaculately at their medical school interview.

 1. Register for and sit the UCAT

 Most direct-entry medical and dental programmes require a UCAT score.
 You can read more about this later in this article.